ISAITB/gitb/README.md

 > to use the Test Bed is via its **published Docker images** ([gitb-ui](https://hub.docker.com/r/isaitb/gitb-ui) and [gitb-srv](https://hub.docker.com/r/isaitb/gitb-srv)) following
 > our [installation guide](https://www.itb.ec.europa.eu/docs/guides/latest/installingTheTestBed/index.html).
 >
-> Alternatively, you may also build and launch the Docker service directly from the provided sources.
+> Alternatively, you may build and launch the Docker service directly from the provided sources.
 See [here](#build-for-deployment) for details.

 ## Documentation